NeCTAR-RC/tutorials/_kubernetes/01-overview.md

 ## Magnum

 Magnum is the project for the Container Orchestration Engine (COE) Service in OpenStack.
-It enables you to deploy different COE such as Kubernetes, Docker Swarm and Apache Mesos.

-For the purpose of this tutorial, we will only be using Kubernetes, which is tested and supported by Nectar.
-There are no restriction on using other COEs, however they are unsupported at this point.
+In the Nectar context, the only COE framework that is tested and supported is Kubernetes, so this tutorial will only cover topics that are related to Kubernetes.

 ## Kubernetes Tutorial

-Kubernetes has a great [documentation site](https://kubernetes.io/docs/concepts/), which will cover many of the same concepts as what we have here.
+Kubernetes has an extensive [documentation site](https://kubernetes.io/docs/concepts/), which covers many of the concepts that we will be covering, often in greater depth than we do here.

-The purpose of this tutorial is not to replicate what Kubernetes have, but to show how you can use Nectar Research Cloud to set up a Kubernetes cluster quickly, and how to integrate native OpenStack services like Cinder into Kubernetes.
+The purpose of this tutorial is not to replace Kubernetes documention.
+Rather we aim to show you how to quickly set up a Kubernetes cluster on the Nectar Research Cloud, and how to integrate Kubernetes with native OpenStack services like Cinder.

+This tutorial uses the Openstack command-line tools rather than the "Project > Container Infra" dashboard panels.